 All of this should be treated as cash flow over time.
 That is exactly what NPV is for, and why it is built into the Ecoffices decision framework.

-These are two highly practical indicators showing the real financial burden of the project.
+These are two practical indicators showing the real financial burden of the project.

 Two options may have similar NPV or nominal cost, while being completely different in terms of how much cash must be committed at the start.
 For a CFO or board, this is often just as important as the total cost itself.